 - 4 green onions, cut into 3-4" pieces

 - 1 ⅓ cups containers of plain Greek yogurt

 - 1 cup olive oil mayonnaise

 - 1 loaf of sourdough bread, cut into cubes

-- In the bowl of a food processor fitted with a standard blade, combine the garlic, water chestnuts, green onions and spinach.
+- Chop the veggies.
+In the bowl of a food processor fitted with a standard blade, combine the garlic, water chestnuts, green onions and spinach.
 Pulse until coarsely chopped.
 Add the Knorr mix and pulse 4-5 times until combined.

-- In a medium mixing bowl combine the Greek yogurt and mayonnaise, mix well.
+- Make the dip.
+In a medium mixing bowl combine the Greek yogurt and mayonnaise, mix well.
 Add the spinach mixture and stir until combined.
 Cover and refrigerate for at least an hour.

 - Make the bread bowl.
 Just before you are ready to serve, use a serrated knife to cut the top section out of the bread to make a bowl (see photo above).
 If necessary pull out some of the remaining bread to make enough room for the dip.
 Cut the section you removed into cubes to serve with the dip.
 Spoon the dip into the bread bowl and serve immediately.